esperanca/personal_website/src/posts/weeknote-031.md

   - orgdesign
   - food
 ---
 Sleep patters a bit odd this week.
-I was fully awake about 4 am, so it was an opportunity to write the first draft of these notes.
-Went back to sleep after an hour and did the editing in the morning with Leili's help.
+I was fully awake at 4am.
+Took the opportunity to write the first draft of these notes.
+Went back to sleep after an hour and did the editing in the morning with Leili.

 My selected post of the week is [The difference between autonomy and independence](https://academy.nobl.io/the-difference-between-autonomy-and-independence/).
-The fine folks at NOBL are spot on: the gap between your values and the ones you have to act on are the real challenge.
+The fine folks at NOBL are spot-on: the gap between your values and the ones you have to act on are the real challenge.

 ## Good things